 The Marketplace lets you compare based on your priorities.
 You should consider the trade-off between monthly premiums and the costs you will have to pay from your own pocket when you receive care.
 Also look to see if the doctors and places you go to get care are included in the plans you are considering.
 Finally, it is important to check to see if your medications are covered and how much you will have to pay for them.
 For additional help, see our checklists for lung disease patients and tobacco users.

 - This calculator can help you determine if you may be eligible for financial help.
-Last year, 88% of people who bought on the Marketplace qualified for help.
+About 80% of people who will be able to find a plan that cost $10 or less.

 - Help may come in two forms.
 You may be eligible for: